Hyalinobatrachium fleischmanni: Male-female interaction

-During the process of amplexus, males are stationary for the most of the time, which means they rarely start the amplexus.
+During the process of amplexus, males are stationary for most of the time, which means they rarely start the amplexus.
 When entering the calling site of a male individual, a female will move up, down, and to the edge of the site while staring at the ground.
 The female will then continue to circle the male in a low, flattened posture.
 When the male detects the existence of the female, generally different types of calls will be given during the courtship.
 First, they will start with a mew interspersed with a shorter mew than the usual mew.
 Next, the male will exhibit the 0.1 second long chip call when male and female come to the surface of a leaf.
-If another female approaches, females won’t interact with each other.
+If another female approaches, females won't interact with each other.
 The late female will stop and find another calling male if the original male clasps the first female.

 Parental care

-Males’ involvement in parental care occurs at the stage of egg attendance.
+Males' involvement in parental care occurs at the stage of egg attendance.
 They assume a ventral contact by brooding, rotating, and manipulating the jelly of the clutch.
 Males manipulate the eggs in several ways, such as grasping the clutch from near the periphery and using their four limbs to pull the clutch and then release it.
 Males also use their hindlimbs to stoke the jelly.